Roslyn, Washington: Early history

+Roslyn's peak coal mine production of nearly 2 million tons was reached in 1910.
+As coal-fired steam trains were being replaced by diesel power, the last mine in the area closed in 1963 as business became unprofitable.

 As Roslyn was a "company town", life in the early years was centered around the production of coal.
 Most of the citizens of the town worked either for the Northern Pacific Coal Company or in one of the smaller businesses monopolized by the company, or were family members of someone who did.
 A hub of life in the town was the Northwestern Improvement Company Store, now listed on the National Register of Historic Places; it still stands at the corner of First Street and Pennsylvania Avenue.

-Like many 19th-century American towns and cities, where risk of fires was high, Roslyn had a major fire in 1888, which destroyed most of its commercial district.
-Many buildings constructed after the fire used fire-resistant brick and sandstone.
-Some of these historic structures are still in use, including the 1889 Brick Tavern and the circa-1890 Fischer Building.

-During its days of prosperity, the Northern Pacific Coal Company built the Roslyn Athletic Club for miners and their families.
-It was completed in 1902 and contained a gym, meeting rooms, and a bowling alley.
-Roslyn's public library, which was founded in 1898, moved into the Roslyn Athletic Club building in 1918.
-It continues to serve the community from this location.

 Most of the town's 500 homes were built in the 1920s on land owned by the railroad.
 The 1920s-era commercial district consisted of four square blocks, of which about one dozen buildings remain as representatives of western frontier commercial architecture.
 Roslyn has many examples of Victorian elegance in its surviving buildings, as well as simple miner's shacks.
 The town of Roslyn was listed on the National Register of Historic Places in 1978.
-Recently, Roslyn became a Certified Local Government.
-Its Historic Preservation Commission restored the Roslyn Cafe, a local landmark.

-Roslyn's railroad tracks have been removed and replaced by the Coal Mines Trail which runs from Cle Elum through Roslyn to Ronald.
-A walk on the trail affords visitors a look at the remains of Roslyn's mines and railroad depot site.
-The Roslyn Museum houses an extensive collection of photos and mining memorabilia, and features an exhibit on Roslyn's unique ethnic cemeteries.

-Most recently, recreation and tourism have become the chief drivers of the economy.
-The business community has worked to bring in more visitors through annual festivals, including the Manly Man Festival in June, the Pioneer Days Picnic, and a Coal Mining Festival associated with Coal Mining History Week each August.